telerik/xaml-docs/controls/raddiagram/howto/semantic-zoom.md

 ---
 title: Implement Semantic Zoom on a Shape level
 page_title: Implement Semantic Zoom on a Shape level
-description: Implement Semantic Zoom on a Shape level
+description: Check our "Implement Semantic Zoom on a Shape level" documentation article for the RadDiagram WPF control.
 slug: raddiagram-howto-semantic-zoom
 tags: implement,semantic,zoom,on,a,shape,level
 published: True